Medium/matador/README.md

 </ul>
 ```

 **Note:** For performance reasons, partials are fetched when the application starts.
-You must restart you application for changes in partials to be reflected.
+You must restart your application for changes in partials to be reflected.

 ### Request Filtering
 ``` js